What If (comics): Spider-Man: Spider's Shadow

-In 2021, Marvel published a five-issue miniseries titled Spider-Man: Spider’s Shadow, detailing what if Peter Parker fully accepted the alien symbiote and became Venom.
+In 2021, Marvel published a five-issue miniseries titled Spider-Man: Spider's Shadow, detailing what if Peter Parker fully accepted the alien symbiote and became Venom.
 While it did not have the title of What If?, it did have the branding on the cover.

-Volume 14
+What If...?
+Miles Morales

 In 2022, Marvel published a five-issue miniseries exploring what would happen if Miles Morales had acquired the powers of different Marvel super-heroes.
-The first four issues saw him become Captain America, Wolverine, Hulk, and Thor, and the final issue was a team-up of the four divergent Miles.
+The first four issues saw him become Captain America, Wolverine, Hulk, and Thor, with the four divergent Miles meeting in the final issue.
+The issue "What If...?
+Miles Morales Became Thor" received criticism for racist dialogue and imagery from its white and Hispanic creative team.

+What If...?
+Dark

+In 2023, Marvel published six one-shots under the title What If...
+Dark?, which revisited iconic Marvel stories with a darker twist.